CivicActions/ssp-toolkit/docs/controls/AC.md

 • Administrator - account with full site management access.

+##### CivicActions

+CivicActions Operations staff, in collaboration with CivicActions' Security Office, will set up privileged accounts for the following roles:
+• Developer - a user-level account that has access to application features and sanitized databases
+• System Administrator - user accounts that enjoy full system administrator access

 ##### Drupal

 Drupal provides user accounts for individuals who participate in visiting, contributing to and administering the site with the following roles: